-I love history and the events that built our great country.
-Some events have details unknown by the average person and they are interesting.
+I love history and the events that built countries.
+Some events have details unknown to the average person, and they are interesting.

 Did You Know?